-Netting agreements which do not qualify for offset under IAS 32 (Financial Instruments: Presentation) but which are nevertheless enforceable are included as part of the Bank's collateral for risk management purposes.
+Netting agreements which do not qualify for offset under International Financial Reporting Standards, but which are nevertheless enforceable, are included as part of the Bank's collateral for risk management purposes.
 All exposures are presented before the effect of any impairment provisions.

-In the retail portfolio, 62 per cent.
-(2014: 61 per cent.) is fully collateralised.
-The R514 million (2014: R561 million) of retail accounts that lie within the 0 per cent. to 50 per cent. range of collateral coverage mainly comprise accounts which are either in default or legal.
-The total average collateral coverage for all retail mortgage exposures in the 50 per cent. to 100 per cent. collateral coverage category is 94 per cent.
-(2014: 90 per cent.).
-Of the group's total exposure, 47 per cent.
-(2014: 33 per cent.) is unsecured and mainly reflects exposures to well-rated corporate counterparties, bank counterparties and sovereign entities.
+In the retail portfolio, 60 per cent. (compared to 62 per cent. in 2015) is fully collateralised.
+The R417 million (compared to R514 million in 2015) of retail accounts that lie within the 0 per cent. to 50 per cent. range of collateral coverage mainly comprise accounts which are either in default or legal.
+The total average collateral coverage for all retail mortgage exposures in the 50 per cent. to 100 per cent. collateral coverage category is 95 per cent. (compared to 94 per cent. in 2015).
+Of the SBSA Group's total exposure, 46 per cent. (compared to 47 per cent. in 2015) is unsecured and mainly reflects exposures to well-rated corporate counterparties, bank counterparties and sovereign entities.